asyncapi/bindings/websockets/README.md

 #### Passing ENV variables to headers and query

-All string values containting words starting from '$' sign, MUST be replaced with enviornment variables of the same name at runtime.
-The following variable naming scheme would be followed -
+All string values containing words starting with the '$' sign, MUST be replaced with environment variables of the same name at runtime.
+The following rules MUST be applied:

-- Only uppercase, underscore (_) and digits are allowed for naming the env variable
+- Environment variables' names MUST use uppercase letters (A-Z), underscore characters (_), or digits (0-9).
-- Enviornment variable should not start with a digit or underscore
+- Environment variables' names SHALL NOT start with a digit (0-9) or an underscore character (_).

 ##### Do's
 - `$TOKEN`